CFPB Watching for Military Lending Act Violations in its Exams of Payday Lenders

 - No requiring allotments to repay: Under the military allotment system, military personnel can repay their loans by having payments directly deducted from their paycheck before their salary is deposited in their account.
 When servicemembers pay by allotment, they lose certain consumer protections as well as their flexibility to adjust their budget if a financial emergency comes up.
 The MLA bans lenders from requiring military members to pay by the allotment system and gives servicemembers control over how their income is spent.

-In January 2012, the CFPB published its first short-term, small-dollar lending procedures manual.
+In January 2012, the CFPB published its first manual.
 The field guide describes the types of information that the agency’s examiners gather to: evaluate payday lenders’ policies and procedures; assess whether lenders are in compliance with federal consumer financial laws; and identify risks to consumers throughout the lending process.
 Risks to consumers resulting from MLA violations are significant and subject to CFPB enforcement.